rjurney/enron-avro/README.md

 Now that we're comfortable with our data, lets query it for export.

-1) Get the message and its sender:
+1) Get the emails and their senders:

     mysql> select m.smtpid as message_id, m.messagedt as date, s.email as from_address, s.name as from_name, m.subject as subject, b.body as body from messages m join people s on m.senderid=s.personid join bodies b on m.messageid=b.messageid limit 10;